ahmed-nazir/Capstone/src/README.md

-# Project Name Source Code
+# Formulate Source Code

 The folders and files for this project are as follows:

-...
+- Desktop Application
+- Hardware
+  - Arduino
+  - ESP8266